-Despite explicit instructions from the ghost of his father to avenge his murder at the hands of his own brother, Hamlet hesitates, juggling indecision with inaction for the majority of the play.
+Despite explicit instructions from the ghost of his father to avenge his murder at the hands of his own brother, Hamlet hesitates, juggling indecision with inaction for most of the play.
 He eventually offs Uncle Claudius in the final scene, by which point the total body count has reached nine.

 Procrastination, a pervasive and pathological delay – or putting things off intentionally and habitually – can be a barrier to living life as we would like to live it.
 In Hamlet’s case, it has been described as his ‘fatal flaw’ – the defect in his personality that leads to chaos and tragedy.

-While our dilly-dallying is likely to prove less costly than Hamlet’s, procrastination is still (largely believed to be) a self-defeating behaviour that undermines our effectiveness, decimates our goals and sabotages our potential.
+While our dilly-dallying is likely to prove less costly than Hamlet’s, procrastination is still (largely) believed to be a self-defeating behaviour that undermines our effectiveness, decimates our goals and sabotages our potential.

 A failure of self-regulation

 Studies show that a fifth of adults, and half of the student population, perceive themselves to be severe and chronic procrastinators – a practice that is mired in both self-awareness and self-deception.